edgedb/edgedb/docs/reference/http.rst

     - The ``hostname`` will be ``localhost``
     - Find the ``port`` by running ``edgedb instance list``.
-This will print a table of all EdgeDB instances on your machine, including their associated port number.
+This will print a table of all Gel instances on your machine, including their associated port number.
-    - The default branch in your EdgeDB database is ``main``.
+    - The default branch in your Gel database is ``main``.
 Use this for ``<branch-name>`` unless you want to query a different branch.

     To determine the URL of a remote instance you have linked with the CLI, you